<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 5. Provide warm areas and liquids for use during break periods

 It is important to stay hydrated, even in cold weather conditions.
-Drinking plenty of water will help keep your body nourished.
-Here is a list of some other drinks that can not only help keep you warm while you’re in the field:
+Drinking plenty of water helps keep the body nourished.
+Here is a list of other drinks that can help keep workers warm while in the field:

 • Sports drinks